HewlettPackard/galadriel/GOVERNANCE.md

-## Project Roles
+## Roles within the Galadriel Project

 ### Users

-These are individuals who
+Users are individuals who:

-- Want to learn more about the Galadriel Project;
+- Are interested in learning more about the Galadriel Project;
-- Are existing users of Galadriel and its tools who wish to follow the project's progress.
+- Are existing users of Galadriel and its tools, wanting to stay updated on the project's progress.

 ### Contributors

-These are individuals who wish to contribute code or ideas to Galadriel.
-Contributors submit code and ideas through GitHub issues or by creating pull requests.
+Contributors are individuals who have a desire to contribute to Galadriel.
+They provide contributions in the form of code or innovative ideas.
+Contributions are typically made through GitHub issues or by creating pull requests.

 ### Maintainers

-These are individuals who can approve submitted pull requests to be merged into the primary codebase.
-The project requires pull requests to be approved by at least two (2) maintainers.
-Once approved, a pull request can be merged by maintainers.
-A list of the current maintainers can be found in the [Codeowners](./CODEOWNERS) file.
+Maintainers are individuals with the authority to approve pull requests for merging into the primary codebase.
+To maintain the quality and integrity of the code, the Galadriel Project requires at least one maintainer to approve a pull request before it can be merged.
+The list of current maintainers is available in the [Codeowners](./CODEOWNERS) file.

 ## Change Review Process

-**All changes must be submitted as a GitHub Pull Request (PR)**
+**All changes must be submitted via GitHub Pull Request (PR)**

-The submitter of a pull request is responsible for responding to any feedback.
-While it remains open, the submitter is also responsible for ensuring the change is always in a state where it can be merged.
-Guidelines for submitting a pull request for approval can be found [here](/CONTRIBUTING.md).
+The submitter of a pull request bears the responsibility of addressing any feedback received.
+While the pull request is open, it is also the submitter's responsibility to ensure that the proposed change is always in a mergeable state.
+For guidelines on submitting a pull request for approval, please refer to the [Contributor's Guide](/CONTRIBUTING.md).

+**All changes must garner approval from at least one Maintainer**

-**All changes must be approved by at least two (2) Maintainers**
+Each proposed change must be approved by at least one maintainer before it can be merged into the primary codebase.
+This ensures that the code is thoroughly reviewed and maintains the high standards set by the Galadriel Project.